nuke-haus/mapnuke/README.md

 3. Install Unity Hub.
 4. Download Unity version __2019.2.11f1__ through the Unity Hub then open the MapNuke project using that Unity version.

-⚠ __Only Unity 2019.2.11f1 is currently compatible with this project!
+⚠ __Only Unity 2019.2.11f1 is compatible with this project!
 Using any other version will cause issues.__ ⚠

 5. Create the folders you'd like to store your art assets in.
 For example, the default art assets are stored in _Gfx/MapArt/Default_.
 Your folder will be named something like _Gfx/MapArt/MyArtStyle_.